-The bill requires builders, to the greatest extent feasible, to refrain from asking a resident to leave a home until the need to disconnect utilities, begin renovation work, or other project needs, make the resident's continued presence untenable. selected builder that cannot complete agreed-upon construction on a Sandy-damaged home within 90 days of the issuance of the Notice to Proceed must provide rental compensation to the displaced homeowner for each unexcused day that the homeowner is required to remain out of the house while construction occurs.
-The amount of compensation the RREM-selected builder must provide to an applicant will be based on the United States Department of Housing and Urban Development's fair market rental cost and utility cost formula for the county of the damaged home and how many bedrooms are in that home.
-The DCA may excuse a RREMselected builder from paying rental compensation if the delay resulted from circumstances outside of the builder's control.
-Moreover, the DCA may publish information about excessive delays by RREM-selected builders on its website, including the remedies available to homeowners experiencing unreasonable
+The bill requires builders, to the greatest extent feasible, to refrain from asking a resident to leave a home until the need to disconnect utilities, begin renovation work, or other project needs, make the resident's continued presence untenable.
+A RREM-selected builder that cannot complete agreed-upon construction on a Sandy-damaged home within 90 days of the issuance of the Notice to Proceed must provide rental compensation to the displaced to remain out of the house while construction occurs.
+The amount of compensation the RREM-selected builder must provide to an